I studied at Sichuan University (SCU) from 2020 to 2024,

 MAE has demonstrated an

-impressive understanding of object semantics, PMAE can also comprehend low‑level semantics with our
+impressive understanding of object semantics, PMAE can also comprehend low‑level semantics with

 proposed